Seminar BA2 Visual Arts: Dutch Sculpture in an International Perspective

-This seminar is part of an interdisciplinary research project in the years to come.
-One of the outputs will be an exhibition in the Beelden aan Zee Museum and a publication.
-The main goal of the project is to write the history of a century of modern Dutch sculpture in an international perspective.
-The first phase focusses on the public monument and its development (1850 – 2000).
-How have the sculptors of the twentieth century discharged their duties?
-What role has the government played?
-And what did the people think?
-And what did they really want?
+This seminar is the second in an interdisciplinary research project of 5 years that will result in an exhibition in the Beelden aan Zee Museum and a publication.
+The main goal is to write the history of a century of modern Dutch sculpture in an international perspective.
+The second window focusses on our colonial past.

-- Understanding the sculptor’s role as an artist working on a commissioned monumental / public work and being able to value the role of the sculptor as an autonomous artist.
+- Students learn to know the sculptor’s role as an artist working on a commissioned monumental / public work;

 Please note: for the final schedule refer to Collegeroosters / Timetable BA Art History on the Art History website.